 Final Rule on DSH Audit and Reporting Requirements

 On December 19, 2008, the Centers for Medicare & Medicaid Services (CMS) published a final rule to implement federal law, specifying the elements for the required DSH report and the verifications required for the audit.
-CMS also developed additional guidance, including theand the to help states meet statutory and regulatory requirements.
+CMS also developed additional guidance, including the General DSH Audit and Reporting Protocol and the DSH Report Format to help states meet statutory and regulatory requirements.

 As discussed further below, hospital services furnished on or after June 2, 2017 are covered by a final rule issued by CMS on April 3, 2017 (Medicaid Program: Disproportionate Share Hospital Payments-Treatment of Third Party Payers in Calculating Uncompensated Care Costs), clarifying the treatment of third party payers in determining the hospital-specific Medicaid DSH payment limit.